VladimirFrank/spring-web-application/README.md

 # Spring Web MVC Application example

 ## An example contains:
-- Spring application initial and configuration classes;
+- Spring application initial and configuration classes
-- controller with GET-method handler for the index page that returns recieved message;
+- controller with GET-method handler for the index page that returns recieved message
-- index.jsp with linked css and javascript files.
+- index.jsp with linked css and javascript files

 ## Tech stack
 - Java 12